top of page

 The Command Line is the brain of Rhino.

-• Rhino prompts you step-by-step with options.
+• Rhino prompts me step-by-step with options.

 • Right-click repeats the last command instantly.